 Yes, but only if an employee uses earned paid sick time on three or more consecutive work days.
-Where earned paid sick time is used on three of more consecutive work days, an employer can require reasonable documentation that the earned paid sick time was used for purposes permitted by Arizona's earned paid sick time laws.
+Where earned paid sick time is used on three of more consecutive work days, an employer can require reasonable documentation that the earned paid sick time was used for purposes permitted by the Fair Wages and Healthy Families Act.
 For further information about permitted uses of earned paid sick time, see What can earned paid sick time be used for?